saar-win/personal-projects/rapidapi/README.md

-# This script creates a local VM server by Vagrant.
+# This script creates a local VM server using Vagrant.

-- The script can be run in two ways:
+- The script can be executed in two ways:
     - Create a VM by Vagrant with Ansible.
     - Create a VM by Vagrant with Terraform.